sombriks/simple-sample-eleventy/README.md

 - make eleventy ignore them, so they don't render as full pages by mistake.
 - [import them](https://www.11ty.dev/docs/languages/webc/#webcimport) whenever
   you need them.
-- It is also possible to configure a folder to be ignorer and [automatic import](https://www.11ty.dev/docs/languages/webc/#defining-components) everything inside it.
+- It is also possible to configure a folder to be ignored and [automatic import](https://www.11ty.dev/docs/languages/webc/#defining-components) everything inside it.